Salesforce: Operations

 Standard & Poor's added Salesforce to the S&P 500 Index in September 2008.
 In August 2020, S&P Dow Jones Indices announced that Salesforce would replace ExxonMobil in the Dow Jones Industrial Average.

 Culture

-According to Marc Benioff, Salesforce corporate culture is based on the concept of Ohana.
+According to Marc Benioff, Salesforce corporate culture is based on 'Ohana,' a Hawaiian concept emphasizing family and community.
+Benioff has described this philosophy as prioritizing employee well-being and broader stakeholder relationships.

-In 2021, Cynthia Perry, a design research senior manager, resigned, alleging discrimination in the workplace and posting her resignation letter on LinkedIn.
+In 2021, Cynthia Perry, a design research senior manager, publicly resigned from Salesforce alleging workplace discrimination related to diversity and inclusion practices and posting her resignation letter on LinkedIn.

 On September 10, 2021, Benioff tweeted that the company is prepared to help any employee who wishes to move out of the state of Texas, following abortion legislation in Texas, announced on September 1, 2021.

 Finances

-For the fiscal year 2022, Salesforce reported revenue of US$26.49 billion, an increase of 25% year-over-year and 24% in constant currency.
-Salesforce ranked 126 on the 2022 Fortune 500 list of the largest United States companies by revenue.